Senior Lecturer in Languages

 Teaching and supervision

-I currently teach in-sessional modules in English for Academic Purposes, and modules in Spanish as part of BA (Hons) Combined Subjects.
+I currently teach in-sessional modules in English for Academic Purposes.

 Research interests for potential research students